Home

 Road to a Sale Step 11

-Step 10 is complete and now the road to a sale step 11 will teach you the importance of a proper delivery.
+In the road to a sale step 11 is about properly vehicle delivery.
 As a reminder, you can review any of the previous steps by clicking here.

 In order to insure you make a proper delivery use the delivery checklist that your dealership has developed or the one automobile manufacturers provide with each new vehicle.
 Familiarize yourself with the items they include.

-If your dealership has such a person it does not relieve you of the responsibility of knowing what a proper delivery should look and feel like in the eyes of your customer.
+If your dealership has such a person it does not relieve you of the responsibility of knowing what the road to a sale step 11 is all about.

 You are required to make follow-up calls to your new owners at prescribed intervals.
 Knowing what is on the delivery checklist will give you a guideline to follow when making these calls.